Wednesday, January 29, 2020

 I'm pulling a line out of an older posting, "Why We Crucify Truth Tellers (and Why They Deserve It)", so I can make it one of my "Definitions" entries (which I try to keep short):

 Self-destructive people may seem irrational, but they're not.
-They're acting out a drama, just as we all are, but tweeking parameters for more challenging gameplay.
+They're acting out a drama, just as we all are, but tweaking parameters for more challenging gameplay.
 They're simply working at a more advanced level, like increasing resistance on a StairMaster.
 They've rejected the easy win, that's all.

 All postings labeled "definitions"